phip1611/nixos-configs/common/README.md

 {
   inputs = {
     # Used by some options of the common NixOS module.
 Not required if you only
-    # want to use libutil or the common pkgs.
+    # want to use my common Nix functionality.
     home-manager.url = github:nix-community/home-manager/release-23.05;
     phip1611.url = github:phip1611/nixos-configs/main;
   };
   outputs = { self, phip1611, ...}@attrs:
-    # use phip1611.lib.default for the library
+    # use `phip1611.lib.*` for libraries
-    # use phip1611.nixosModules.default for the common NixOS module
+    # use `phip1611.nixosModules.default` for the common NixOS module
-    # use any of the other exports of the flake
     "...";
 }
 ```

-## Overlays

-Some of my common libraries and packages use/provide overlays.
-Usually, they
-all add their functionality to `pkgs.phip1611.*`.